madmous/madClones/server/trello-microservice/README.md

 * Reach 91.67% test coverage
 * Improve the database schema and send back a response that can be used without normalizing it

-## Areas for Improvements / involvement

-* Replace callbacks with promises

---

-* Added basic authentication for login and token authentication on all remaining routes
 * Setup docker for nodejs and mongodb